-Picking the right iPhone 12, iPhone 12 mini, iPhone 12 Pro, or iPhone 12 Pro Max storage size is tricky so we want to help you decide between Apple’s cheapest option, middle option, and the most expensive versions of these new devices.
+Picking the right iPhone 12, iPhone 12 mini, iPhone 12 Pro, or iPhone 12 Pro Max storage size is tricky so we want to help you decide between Apple’s cheapest option, middle option, and the most expensive versions of the iPhone 12.

 You might be tempted to buy the cheapest version of the iPhone 12, iPhone 12 mini, iPhone 12 Pro, iPhone 12 Pro Max or the model with the most storage.
 And while a lot of you will be perfectly fine with one of those models, others will want to buy something in between.